-Table 3: CAMI defined management bodies
+Table 3: IONIS defined management bodies

-The GA will provide a forum for the project partners to decide on general project policy issues like strategic project orientation, updated work programmes, modifications of the Consortium Agreement, financial allocation of the budget, etc. Additionally the GA will act as the highest conflict resolution level within the project.
+Body/Responsibility Role in the IONIS project Project Coordination The Coordinator will chair the GA and provides leadership for the project.
+He brings in extensive leadership skills and good communication skills in order to mediate the different interests of the collaborating project partners (commercial companies (industry & SMEs),Public organizations, Foundations, Universities/research centres, technology creators, etc.).
+The Coordinator is the intermediary between the external world (first contact point for the IONIS project) and the IONIS Consortium.
+He is responsible for the overall scientific management of the project (incl. the technical coordination between work packages).
+Additionally, he is responsible for the administrative management and project controlling.
+This especially means: Setting up of efficient communication structures (e-mail lists; internal communication platform, etc.); Introducing quality assurance procedures; Establishing a good project culture (setting up rules of cooperation); Managing all contractual issues (IPR; exploitation, etc.); Financial management; and In time delivery of the project results.
+He is also responsible for the correct application of all trans-national and national rules within the IONIS project.
+General Assembly (GA) The General Assembly (GA) is the highest decision body within the project.
+Representatives of all partners and WP leaders (if not the representative of the organization) will be represented in the GA.
+Each partner organisation has one vote.
+The members of the GA will have sufficient seniority to take binding decisions (that they do not have to refer back to higher authority at their employing organisation).
+In the case that a member of the GA cannot attend a meeting, they may be represented by a deputy: each partner organisation will nominate its GA member and the deputy at the beginning of the project.
+The GA will be chaired by the Coordinator.
+The GA will provide a forum for the project partners to decide o project policy issues like strategic project orientation, upda programmes, modifications of the Consortium Agreement, allocation of the budget, etc. Additionally the GA will act as the highest conflict resolution level within the project.
 The GA meets as often as there is a requirement of such a meeting, normally twice a year (unless it decides otherwise).
 Additionally voting procedures and discussions can be performed either in writing or via telephone (video) conferences.
 Each Work Package Leader is responsible for his Work Package.
-This especially includes: assessment of progress reports and detailing of work plans; coordination of research, development and integration issues; Work Package to guarantee that the project tasks are carried out in time; Leaders the translation of technical recommendations into action; and conflict resolution within the respective Work Package.
+This especially includes: Work Package Leaders assessment of progress reports and detailing of work plans; coordination of research, development and integration issues; to guarantee that the project tasks are carried out in time; the translation of technical recommendations into action; and conflict resolution within the respective Work Package.
 The Work Package group will convene as often as necessary, but between these meetings stays continuously in contact via e-mail or via telephone (video) conferences.